Course guide of International Organisations (21211G2)

 1. Group seminars

-2. Pop-quizzes and discussions to assess the level of knowledge and understanding of the syllabus.
+2. Pop-quizzes and class discussions to assess the level of knowledge and understanding of the syllabus.

 Bibliography